return to Natural Dog Health Remedies

 Due to the migration of the larvae of roundworms through a dog's respiratory system, the infected dog will show the following symptoms:

-Diagnosis of Roundworms in Dogs
+How to Test for Roundworms in Dogs

-Conventional Treatment for Roundworms in Dogs
+Conventional Treatment of Roundworms in Dogs

-Conventional treatment involves the use of deworming products to kill adult roundworms.
-These deworming products, however, only kill the adult worms - they do not affect the migrating or encysted larvae.
+These deworming products, however, only kill the adult worms.
+They do not affect the migrating or encysted larvae.
 Therefore, repeated deworming is necessary.

-However, these deworming products contain toxic chemicals that can cause adverse effects on the growing puppies, such as poor growth, diarrhea, and appetite loss.
+Like many parasiticides, these deworming products contain toxic chemicals that can cause adverse effects on the growing puppies, such as poor growth, diarrhea, and appetite loss.

 Therefore, before using these products, consult with a vet and get a thorough examination to see if the affected puppy actually has a serious worm problem.
 If your puppy has a very serious infestation, then by all means use the conventional deworming treatment under the supervision of a veterinarian.

-If your puppy is not serious infested with roundworms, you may want to first try the following natural remedies because they are safer and more gentle on the pup's body.
-Try the following remedies for at least 3 weeks.
-If the worms are still there, then consider the conventional deworming treatment.
+If your puppy is not serious infested with roundworms, you may want to first try the following home remedies because they are safer and more gentle on the pup's body.

 Garlic